 There are support groups and charities that offer help and advice to people with depression.
 You can ask your doctor for a recommendation, or search online.
-One example in the UK is The Depression Alliance (depressionalliance.org), which runs self-help groups for people with depression.

 The patient information from BMJ Best Practice is regularly updated.
 The most recent version of Best Practice can be found at bestpractice.bmj.com.
 This information is intended for use by health professionals.
 It is not a substitute for medical advice.
 It is strongly recommended that you independently verify any interpretation of this material and, if you have a medical problem, see your doctor.